khansiddique/VulnHub-Boot2root-CTFs-Writeups/README.md

 # Boot to root CTFs

-Walkthroughs and notes of 'boot to root' CTFs mostly from VulnHub that I did for fun.
+Walkthroughs and notes of 'boot to root' CTFs mostly from VulnHub that I did for learning Pentesting and Red Teaming exercise.
 I like to use vulnerable VMs from VulnHub (in addition to the ones I create) to organize hands-on penetration testing training sessions for junior security auditors/consultants :-)

 ### >> Classic pentest methodology to do a Boot2root CTF <<